An application of topological equivalence to Morse theory

 \begin{proof} For any $x \in L$, we have a commutative diagram

-Here the vertical maps are induced by inclusions, and the horizontal ones are given by cup product pairings.
+Here the vertical maps are induced by inclusions and are isomorphisms.
+The horizontal ones are given by cup product pairings.
 By excision and the basic property of Thom class, we can localize the argument near $x$.
 However, the disk bundle near $x$ has a product structure.
-Now use the K\"{u}nneth Formula to complete the proof.\end{proof}
+Now apply K\"{u}nneth Formula to the upper horizontal map, which completes the proof. \end{proof}

 \begin{proof}[Proof of Lemma \ref{lemma_preserve_orientation}] It suffices to prove the special case of that $L_{i}$ is connected.